matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 ## Bootloader

-Bootloader is the program that accepts an array of transactions and executes the entire zkSync batch.
+Bootloader is the program that accepts an array of transactions and executes the entire ZKsync batch.
 This section will expand on its invariants and methods.

 ### Playground bootloader vs proved bootloader